alex-a-pereira/personal-website/src/articles/mightierSummaryArticle.md

 ### Wranging serverless infrastructure using CloudFormation

 We've been implementing serverless infrastructure in order to reduce AWS costs and set ourselves up for success as we scale.

-However, the benefits of serverless come at a price - infrastructure changes were all in the web UI with no commit history or code review.
+However, the benefits of serverless came at a price - infrastructure changes were all in the web UI with no commit history or code review.
 It was difficult to find services, manage Lambda function code changes, and cleanly implement permissions.

+I advocated for and lead investigation efforts to explore tools like AWS CDK to make provisioning serverless infrastructure much easier.

 ### React Native Over-The-Air Updates
-Lorem Lorem ex qui officia veniam qui et sit velit tempor ipsum id et sit.
-Anim culpa minim reprehenderit incididunt ut ut elit quis adipisicing enim excepteur deserunt Lorem in.
-Veniam irure labore commodo est exercitation do magna dolor incididunt eiusmod nostrud.
-Nulla sunt dolor nisi enim occaecat consectetur minim eu anim ullamco id nulla est. Lorem nisi consequat adipisicing anim nisi id esse aute.
+Before releasing Mightier Parent, my team had only ever provided a web-interface for our customers.
+Other teams were accustomed to the immediately deployment that the web provides, but the App-Store review process meant that even small changes would take at least a day to make it to customers.

+I investigated and lead the implementation for using [CodePush](https://github.com/microsoft/react-native-code-push) in our application.

 ---